Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Miami and its opponents have combined for 45.5 points only twice this season.
+- Miami and its opponents have scored at least 47 points -- this matchup's over/under -- only twice this year.

-- Jacksonville has combined with its opponents to score more than 45.5 points in three of five games this season.
+- In 60% of Jacksonville's games this season (3/5), the teams combined to score more than Sunday's total of 47.

-- The 61.2 points per game these two squads have surrendered to opponents this season are 15.7 more than the 45.5 total in this contest.
+- These two squads surrender a combined 61.2 points per game, 14.2 more than this contest's over/under.

-- The average total in Dolphins games this season is 45.2, 0.3 points fewer than Sunday's total of 45.5.
+- The Dolphins and their opponents score an average of 45.2 points per game, 1.8 fewer than Sunday's total.

-- The 45.5-point total for this game is 1.8 points below the 47.3 points per game average total in Jaguars games this season.
+- The 47.3 PPG average total in Jaguars games this season is 0.3 points more than this game's over/under.

 Dolphins stats and trends